simonegiacomelli/robotics-ompl/README.md

     - ompl_app_custom.py: Custom app file
     - plugin1.py: Main code file, the configure method is used to set the propagator (for a custom kinematics), the benchmark method is used to run benchmarks
 - resources: Contains the meshes of the robots and the environments (.dae files) and the problems configuration files (.cfg files).
-- benchmark_results: results of some benchmarks we run
+- benchmark_results: results of some benchmarks we run (databases and an additional pdf file)

 ---
 ### Setting up the environment